 That depends.
 No two people are alike and everyone has different levels of post-operative pain.
 The first 48 hours after the operation are the hardest and then it gets better after that.
-You can sleep in any position that is comfortable for you.
-Your brace can be removed for sleeping.
+Sleeping is always difficult after any shoulder surgery.
+You can sleep in any position that is comfortable for you, but most people feel more comfortable in a reclined position either in a recliner or using pillows in bed.
+Your sling can be removed for sleeping.